fode4cun/django-password-manager/README.md

 The app allows us to generate different length passwords with additional params (lower case, upper case,  punctuation, numbers).
-We provide an authentication system for creating different categories and definition passwords by categories.
+Provide an authentication system for creating different categories and definition passwords by categories.

 ## Demo